Generic Name: meperidine (me-PER-i-deen)

 Brand Name: Examples include Demerol and Meperitab

-Demerol tablets is used for:
+Demerol tablets are used for:

 Short-term treatment of moderate to severe pain.
 It may also be used for other conditions as determined by your doctor.